 Greenhouse and House Plants

-- Watch for greenflies and red spider mites, especially on peach trees.
+- Watch for greenflies and red spider mites which can build up dramatically during this period.

 Fruit, Vegetables and Herbs

 - Weeds in the vegetable garden should be controlled by hoeing or hand-weeding before they get away.

 - Make any repeat sowings that are necessary to ensure a late-season supply of fresh vegetables.